mileskc/air-coding-challenge/README.md

 I deployed to Netlify early on to insure there weren't last minute issues - I chose Netlify this time for ease of deployment as I pushed up changes.

+I typically use branching whenever programming, but decided to work directly in master for time - I made sure to commit and push whenever I completed a portion that I didn't want to lose.

 I primarily used flexbox for styling.

 ## Choices